-Atmospheric chlorine produced as a result of such process as disinfection forms hydrochloric (HCl) or hypochlorous (HOCl) acid in the atmosphere, either through reactions with hydroxy radicals or other trace species such as hydrocarbons.
+Atmospheric chlorine produced as a result of such process as disinfection forms hydrochloric (HCI) or hypochlorous (HOCI) acid in the atmosphere, either through reactions with hydroxy radicals or other trace species such as hydrocarbons.
 These acids are believed to removed from the atmosphere primarily through precipitation washout (i.e. wet deposition as chlorine is scrubbed out by rain in the subcloud layer) or dry deposition as gaseous chlorine contacts and reacts with the earths surface.

-Water chlorination, resulting from municipal and industrial wastewater treatment and cooling water disinfection, initially introduces chlorine into the water as chlorine gas, hypochlorite ion (OCI-), or its salt.
+Water chlorination, resulting from municipal and industrial wastewater treatment and cooling water disinfection, initially introduces chlorine into the water as chlorine gas, hypochlorite ion (OCL), or its salt.
 These forms of chlorine are termed free residual chlorines (FRC).
 Chlorine in aqueous systems volatilises or quickly decays to residual forms such as hypochlorous acid, chloramine and chlorinated organics.
-Aquatic chemistry is determined by aquatic factors including pH, ammonium ion (which combines with chlorine to produce chloramine) and certain other reducing agents.
+Aquatic chemistry is determined by aquatic factors including pH, ammonium ion (which combines with chlorine to produce chlorine) and certain other reducing agents.
 Inorganic reducing agents in estuarine waters include sulfur, iron and manganese.
-Other organic compounds in water also contribute to chlorine decay rate.
-The reactions of chlorine or hypochlorites in water produce a number of by-products many of which have been implicated as genotoxic or tumourigenic.
-Chlorine, added to drinking water as chlorine gas (CI2) or hypochlorite salts (e.g., NaOCI), effectively inactivates bacteria in 20 minutes at concentrations of 0.03 to 0.06 mg/l at pH range of 7.0 to 8.5 and temperature range of 4 deg.C to 22 deg.C.
+Other organic compounds in water also contribute to chlorine, added to drinking water as chlorine gas (Cl2) or hypochlorite salts (e.g., NaOCI), effectively inactivates bacteria in 20 minutes at concentrations of 0.03 to 0.06 mg/l at pH range of 7.0 to 8.5 and temperature range of 4 deg.C to 22 deg.C.